soniajoseph/ViT-Prisma/README.md

 We welcome new contributers.
 Check out our contributing guidelines [here](https://github.com/soniajoseph/ViT-Prisma/blob/main/CONTRIBUTING.md).

 ## ViT Mice 🐭
 ViT Mice are the mini-versions of the standard Vision Transformers.
-Just as mice are often used in scientific experiments for the nimble size and ease of iteration, ViT Mice serve a similar purpose.
+Just as mice are often used in scientific experiments for the nimble size and ease of iteration, ViT Mice serve a similar purpose to provide insights about their larger counterparts.
 By training these mice on both toy datasets and in-the-wild data, we aim to observe their behaviors in various environments.

 **Categories of ViT Mice**
 1. **Toy Data Mice:** Trained on controlled, synthetic datasets to understand specific behaviors or to isolate certain aspects of the learning process.